avwx-rest/api-support-site/docs/http_codes.md

 ## 429 Too Many Requests

 The user's account or token has hit it's daily call limit.
 You can view your recent usage from the [account portal][token use].
-If you need to increase your call limit, you can upgrade your plan or opt-in to overage billing (only available to paid plans for now).
+If you need to increase your call limit, you can upgrade your plan or opt-in to overage billing.

 ## 500 Unknown Server Error